nguyenquyhy/Flight-Tracker-StreamDeck/docs/USERGUIDE.md

 ### Known Issues

-- At the moment, the customm images are stored as absolute path to the image files, so it is not very user friendly for exporting and importing to another PC.
-We are working on image embedding feature for future updates.
 - If you spam the same buttons too quickly, SimConnect will get error and stop responding to any further command.
 The plugin will try to automatically reconnect.
   - However, if you see the message "Connected to Flight Simulator" flashing constantly in the sim, the plugin might be in a infinitely retry loop.
 In this case, close Stream Deck software on your PC (which will kill the plugin), wait a couple of seconds for all the SimConnect connections to close, and re-open Stream Deck.
 - When you setup new generic buttons or COM/NAV button, the registration between the plugin and SimConnect might get messed up and the plugin stops receiving data.
 In this case, you'll need to restart Stream Deck software.